Table of Contents

 Update: April 23 2023

-Traveling the spectacular Grand Loop Road in Yellowstone National Park takes visitors through some of the park’s most beautiful and unique natural features.
-Yellowstone’s Grand Circle constitutes the interior roads within the park and is roughly shaped like an angled figure-eight.
+The Grand Loop Road in Yellowstone National Park takes visitors through some of the park’s most beautiful and unique natural features.
+If you’re considering traveling North Grand Loop Road, you’ll explore Yellowstone’s Grand Circle, which constitutes the interior roads within the park and is roughly shaped like an angled figure-eight.
 Most people explore making a figure 8 with an upper loop and a lower loop.
 The northern upper Grand Road loop figure “8” circles Mammoth Hot Springs, Tower-Roosevelt, Canyon Junction and Norris Junction, before returning to Mammoth.

 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here.